thi-ng/umbrella/examples/router-basics/README.md

 yarn start
 ```

-Installs all dependencies, runs `webpack-dev-server` and opens the app in your browser.
+Installs all dependencies, runs `parcel serve` and opens the app in your browser.

 ## About